calpoly-csai/CSAI_Voice_Assistant/Scripts/README.md

 Also, you need to ensure that the path to the CSAI Voice Assistant repository is in the Scripts/Utils/READ.json.
 To do so, simply run
 AddPath.py and insert the path there.
 All the programs run based on this path.

+# NIMBUS CLI SUITE

+The new script, CLI.py, is a relatively simple and straightforward all-in-one script that can serve as a hub of your Nimbus-related operations.
+Now you can run any useful script at the press of a button!

+To start it up, simply run the command `python CLI.py`.
+The script will run and display the following options for you.
+1. (p) to add or edit the repository (p)ath
+* This edits the Path.JSON file in the repository to make sure that the rest of your scripts will be accessing files from the right location.
+You only need to run this once unless you get a new laptop or move your folders around.
+2. (r) to (r)ecord audio
+* Begins a audio data recording session, more information on that can be found below.
+3. (s) to (s)crape Gutenburg audio
+* Runs the `Scrape_Gutenburg_Audio.py` script, more information on that can be found below.
+4. (f) to extract (f)alse activation data
+* Begins a false activation data collection session, more information on that can be found below.
+5. (t) to (t)rain a model
+* Trains a model based on the data you have in your repository.
+6. (e) to (e)xit
+* Closes the CLI.

+Coming soon: Awaken Nimbus

+Please offer suggestions if you have any regarding the usability, helpfulness, and efficiency of the CLI script!

 # Audio Data Recording

 To obtain audio data for the wake word, please view the audio recording script ```Audio_Data_Recording.py```